ironpillow/willhaley.com/content/blog/key-space-partitioning.markdown

 It may not be efficient, but if adding a new key/data source to the stream is a finite controlled operation for a controlled number of keys, then it shouldn't be too painful.

 Something to remember is that the actual _values_ in the trees are predictable for the use case in this article.
-We know we want to assign `2^64` as the first case as it is a perfect split on our key space, and (going left leaf first) `2^32` would be our next key, then `2^96`, etc down the tree as we partition the space evenly.
+We know we want to assign `64` in the first case in our contrived example as it is a perfect split on our key space, and (going left leaf first) `32` would be our next key, then `96`, etc down the tree as we partition the space evenly.

 Also remember that this is all assuming **we** control the keys.